FBI investigating noose left in garage of NASCAR driver Bubba Wallace

 “Regardless of whether federal charges can be brought, this type of action has no place in our society,” Town said.

-NASCAR President Steve Phelps said the noose was found Sunday aftenroon by a crew member he did not identify and security as notified.
+NASCAR President Steve Phelps said the noose was found Sunday afternoon by a crew member he did not identify and security was notified.
 He said security had been stepped up and the FBI was “currently on site” at the track, just two hours before Monday’s postponed race.

 “This is a very, very serious act and we take it as such,” Phelps said.
 “We will rid this type of behavior from our sport.”